setap5d/rtd/docs/source/Usage/req4.rst

 Be able to assign tickets to tasks
 ==================================

-Team members who are assigned to a task are able to create tickets (see D) for this task.
+Users who are assigned to a task are able to create tickets (see D) for this task.
 --------------------------------------------------------------------------------------------

 After creating a task, the user will be able to click on each task on the tasks screen to expand it and view the task description